hpaluch/pic16f88-adc-pwm/README.md

     setup verification - but please note that this guide uses different PIC

-[^1]: PIC16F88 is one of few that has Integrated Circuit Debugger (ICD) which means that you can use them directly with suitable Debugger (PicKit3, ICD3, ICD4,...).
+[^1]: PIC16F88 is one of few that has In-Circuit Debugger (ICD) which means that you can use them directly with suitable Debugger (PicKit3, ICD3, ICD4,...).
 Many other 8-bit PICs can't be debugged without special Adapter with emulation chip (called AC header).